Michel-Heinz/Audito/README.md

 $y_2$%g = $\left(0, 0, 0, 0, 1, 0\right)^\text{T}$

 For each variable, its component in the gradient is set to 1 and the rest to zero.
-This is the result of the function $f(\vec{x})$, of which we only that it depends on these 6 variable (therefore the gradient of each variable has 6 components).
+This is the result of the function $f(\vec{x})$, of which we only know that it depends on these 6 variable (therefore the gradient of each variable has 6 components).
 Thus, we need to tell audito, the component of the gradient that belongs to each variable and set it to 1.
 The following fortran code initializes the gradients of each of the variables.
 ```
 iniGrad = 0._r8 !Has size 6